kiegroup/kie-soup/kie-soup-dataset/kie-soup-dataset-core/README.md

 ## Prerequisites

 The DataSet library is available as a maven artifact.
 You need to import the library's BOM within your _dependencyManagement_ section as well as to add a dependency to the _dashbuilder-dataset-core_ artifact.
-As you can see below, the SQL, CVS, and ElasticSearch dependencies are optional.
+As you can see below, the SQL, and CVS dependencies are optional.
 Add them depending on what kind of datasets you want to support.

       <dependencyManagement>